IntelRealSense/librealsense/doc/installation.md

 **Important:** Running RealSense Depth Cameras on Linux requires patching and inserting modified kernel drivers.
 Some OEM/Vendors choose to lock the kernel for modifications.
 Unlocking this capability may requires to modify BIOS settings

   **Make Ubuntu Up-to-date:**
-  1. Update Ubuntu distribution, including getting the latest stable kernel
+  * Update Ubuntu distribution, including getting the latest stable kernel:
     * `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`  <br />

-  **Note:** On stock Ubuntu 14 LTS systems and Kernel prior to 4.4.0-04 the standard *apt-get upgrade* command is not sufficient to bring the distribution to the latest recommended baseline.
+**Note:** On stock Ubuntu 14 LTS systems and Kernel prior to 4.4.0-04 the standard `apt-get upgrade` command is not sufficient to bring the distribution to the latest recommended baseline.
-  On those systems the following should be used:
+  It is recommended to upgrade the distribution with:
-  `sudo apt-get install --install-recommends linux-generic-lts-xenial xserver-xorg-core-lts-xenial xserver-xorg-lts-xenial xserver-xorg-video-all-lts-xenial xserver-xorg-input-all-lts-xenial libwayland-egl1-mesa-lts-xenial `<br />
+  * `sudo apt-get install --install-recommends linux-generic-lts-xenial xserver-xorg-core-lts-xenial xserver-xorg-lts-xenial xserver-xorg-video-all-lts-xenial xserver-xorg-input-all-lts-xenial libwayland-egl1-mesa-lts-xenial `<br />

   * Update OS Boot and reboot to enforce the correct kernel selection with <br />`sudo update-grub && sudo reboot`<br />

   * Interrupt the boot process at Grub2 Boot Menu -> "Advanced Options for Ubuntu" and select the kernel version installed in the previous step.
 Press and hold SHIFT if the Boot menu is not presented.
-  * Complete the boot, login and verify that a supported kernel version (4.4.0-.., 4.8.0-.., 4.10.0-.. , 4.13.0-..or 4.15.0-.. as of May 2018) is in place with `uname -r`
+  * Complete the boot, login and verify that a supported kernel version (4.**[4,8,10,13,15,16]**]) is in place with `uname -r`

+  **Download/Clone librealsense github repository:**
+    1. Navigate to *librealsense* root directory to run the following scripts.<br />
+       Unplug any connected Intel RealSense camera.<br />

 **Prepare Linux Backend and the Dev.
 Environment:**